 Photo: ΓΕΩΡΓΙΑ ΑΤΖΟΛΙΔΑΚΗ

-It is worth mentioning that the area from the monastery of the Holy Apostles to the chapel of Agios Georgios is believed to have been an ancient settlement, as evidenced by the many "caves" found in the area.
+It is worth mentioning that the area from the monastery of the Holy Apostles to the chapel of Agios Georgios is believed to have been an ancient settlement, as evidenced by the many "tombs" found in the area.

 The inhabitants of Pera Chorio as well as Nisou participated in all the national struggles in the First and Second World War.
 In the EOKA struggle of 1955-1959 the village did not play an important role because of its terrain and the presence of a regional police station.
 However, there are 19 residents of Pera Chorio and Nisou registered in the "EOKA Fighters Register", who mainly dealt with the transport and concealment of weapons, ammunition and notices, and more rarely with sabotage.